theandrewliu/OverRated/docs/journals/yesenia-ramirez.md

     - Today, I learned how to refresh the page without having to do a reload window function.
 When the post was successfully submitted, we fetched the data again so it would update.

 ---

+## June 21, 2022
+* Rate button
+    - This morning I had to add to the backend to show a list of user's ratings so I could implement when to show the rate button.
+    - On the front end, I had to do some if statements so if a user has already rated a profile, then the rate button would disappear and would show a thank you message.

+* Profile form
+    - Today, Andrew and I worked on fixing the height and interested inputs when a user updates their profile.
+We had to mess around with the interested to get it to show up the way it was expecting it in the backend.
+We had to make it into a list, then a dictionary and then our form was working!

+* Messaging timer for fetching
+    - Curtis helped us add a timer to fetch our messages so it can update when the other user sends a message.
+We added the timer to our componentDidMount and getMessages function.

+* Upload photos
+    - Andrew and I started looking into how to upload photos.
+Curtis gave us a tip to use Amazon S3 and we started implementing the code but were having issues.
+We will tackle this tomorrow.

+* What did I learn:
+    - Today I learned how to set a timer to fetch data for us.
+    - Also I had practice with manipulating how data is sent in the fetch request.